23 Films That Changed My Life

 Earthlings

-Earthlings taught me just how inhumane the human race is to animals.
-I started to realize that animals are not inferior.
-Rather they are just different and in many ways I believe they are superior to us in ways that most of us cannot comprehend.
+Earthlings taught me just how inhumane our current society is to animals.
+I started to realize that animals are not inferior, rather they are just different.
+In many ways, I believe they are superior to us in ways that most of us do not comprehend.
 This film helped me to overcome my ignorance as to how my life was harming animals.
-One note that I’d like to make is that this film might pose veganism as the only solution, but I don’t believe that to be the case.
+I’d like to note that this film might pose veganism as the only solution, but I don’t believe that to be the case.
 There are other alternatives.
-I have written more on that here.
+I have written extensively on that here.

 “A change is inevitable.
 Either we make it ourselves or we will be forced to make it by nature itself.
 The time has come for each of us to reconsider our eating habits, our traditions, our styles and fashions, and above all, our thinking.”